About Policy Support

 Who developed it?

-The Portal was developed by IPBES with the support of a wide range of experts, and resource people accross the globe.
+The Portal was developed by IPBES with the support of a wide range of experts, and resource people across the globe.
 This web portal has been developed together with Oppla which is supported by the European Union’s Seventh Programme for research, technological development, and demonstration.

 Who was it developed for?

 The Portal’s main users are expected to be the member and observer countries of the IPBES, and their national, regional and local authorities.

 Other main target groups include: